monowai/flockdata.org/README.md

 ### Explore
 Neo4J is a graph database that let's you explore your business information in a highly connected graph.
 FD will build this graph for you by using information tags that you determine to be of value.
 You can start exploring your enterprise information as a social graph in hours.

+## How to get going
+You need to gain a brief understanding of two of the key FlockData scalable micro services

+* [fd-engine](fd-engine/README.md) - tracks changes to your data - think LogStash for business data
+* [fd-search](fd-search/README.md) - find entity information tracked by fd-engine into ElasticSearch

+Familiarise yourself with the general API on our [Wiki](http://www.monowai.com/wiki/pages/viewpage.action?pageId=13172790)

 ## Working with us
 Drop us a line over at [flockdata.com](http://flockdata.com/) and we'd be happy to see if we can help you reach your goals.
 Usual social media channels also apply - [LinkedIn](http://www.linkedin.com/company/3361595) .